mcosovic/JuliaGrid.jl/docs/src/tutorials/acOptimalPowerFlow.md

 ---

 ##### Active and Reactive Power Injections from the Generators at Each Bus
-The [`power`](@ref power(::PowerSystem, ::ACPowerFlow)) function in JuliaGrid also provides the computation of active and reactive power injections from the generators at each bus.
+The [`power!`](@ref power!(::PowerSystem, ::ACPowerFlow)) function in JuliaGrid also provides the computation of active and reactive power injections from the generators at each bus.
 To calculate the active power supplied by generators to the buses, one can simply sum the active power outputs of the generators obtained from the optimal AC power flow.
 This can be represented as follows:
 ```math
     P_{\text{s}i} = \sum_{k=1}^{n_{\text{g}i}} P_{\text{g}k},\;\;\; i \in \mathcal{N}.
 ```